jonahdhadlock/Trophy_Dark_Name_Generator/README.md

 ---
 ## Acknowledgments

-* This project is a fan work inspired by the excellent TTRPG **Trophy**, created by Jesse Ross and published by Hedgemaze Press.
+* This project is a fan work inspired by the excellent TTRPG *Trophy Dark*, created by Jesse Ross and published by The Gauntlet.